A Race For Real Sailors

 I have written on the joy of being able to make interesting photographs wherever and whenever, not just in very scenic places or at dawn and dusk with magic light.

-When researching something else, I stumbled on the web site of Lindsay Dobson, an English pro photographer who writes well and illustrates her thoughts with great pictures on the same subject.
+When researching something else, I stumbled on the web site of Lindsay Dobson, an English pro photographer who writes well and illustrates her thoughts with great pictures.
 I have certainly learned a lot from her.
-Her tips for photographers are here.
 Highly recommended.

 Towing Tips From Matt